 Cedar is generally considered not edible, though I have heard of some traditional ways to use it (and it’s commonly used as a medicinal tree species in various preparations).
 Don’t use any cedar species.

-I don’t have access to this species, and I’m in no way an expert on it, I’d suggest you do your own research and use your best judgement.
+I don’t have access to this species, and I’m in no way an expert on it, I’d suggest you do your own research and use your best judgment.

 Spruce Tip Recipes